OMCs go on pause mode as petrol, diesel prices remain unchanged

-New Delhi, May 8 (IANS) Petrol and diesel prices in the country remained unchanged on Saturday as oil marketing companies (OMCs) decided to pause the daily revision process and closely study global oil price movement before effecting any change in the domestic market.
+New Delhi: Petrol and diesel prices in the country remained unchanged on Saturday as oil marketing companies (OMCs) decided to pause the daily revision process and closely study global oil price movement before effecting any change in the domestic market.

 Accordingly, petrol price remained at previous days level of Rs 91.27 a litre and diesel Rs 81.73 a litre in the national capital.